SAP/ui5-tooling/README.md

 ### Why package.json? / Why npm?
 Currently, the tooling can only resolve dependencies defined in a `package.json` file.
 This might change in the future by adding Translators for additional dependency management systems.

-To manage your dependencies you can use almost any Node package manager that relies on `package.json` files.
+To manage your dependencies you can use almost any Node.js package manager that relies on `package.json` files.
 Popular ones are [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).

-The UI5 Build and Development Tooling resolve dependencies (almost) the same way Node.js does when executing a `require` statement.
+The UI5 Build and Development Tooling resolve dependencies almost the same way Node.js does when executing a `require` statement.

 ### What's the thing with Yarn?
 In a couple of guides we refer to the [yarn](https://yarnpkg.com/) node package manager.
 This is because it offers functionality that the otherwise prefered [npm](https://www.npmjs.com/) package manager is currently lacking of.
 Namely the [workspace](https://yarnpkg.com/lang/en/docs/workspaces/) setting which is currently used in the [OpenUI5 (mono-)repository](https://github.com/SAP/openui5).
 Note that npm [might add](https://github.com/npm/npm/pull/15900#issuecomment-315335381) this feature in the future.